syllab-ntu/syllab/publications.md

 - *A. Benamira, D. Gerault, T. Peyrin and Q. Q. Tan*, "*A Deeper Look at Machine Learning-Based Cryptanalysis*"
 in Advances in Cryptology - **EUROCRYPT 2021**
 - *A. Adomnicai and T. Peyrin*, "*Fixslicing AES-like Ciphers - New bitsliced AES speed records on ARM-Cortex M and RISC-V*"
-in Transactions on Cryptographic Hardware and Embedded Systems **TCHES 2021-1** / Cryptographic Hardware and Embedded Systems - **CHES 2021**
+in IACR Transactions on Cryptographic Hardware and Embedded Systems **TCHES 2021-1** / Cryptographic Hardware and Embedded Systems - **CHES 2021**

 ---